IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-18-my-next-step-learning-and-new-years-resolutions.md

   - Frontend
 lang: en
 page_class: post
+description: You start in this industry, knowing almost nothing.
+So, for this year I have made decisions on how to focus my future and what to learn.
+For that reason, I thought that the next clear step will be to start learning JavaScript well.
+Here are some ideas about it.
 ---

 I know, I know, we are in the middle of February and New Year's Resolutions are not something to talk about now, but I've been quite busy with a big project, (so I couldn't have time to update my WebSite and blog a lot).
 For me it is time to say what are my New Year's Resolutions and my next step learning Frontend Development is to start learning <a class="link link--special" href="https://en.wikipedia.org/wiki/JavaScript" target="_blank" rel="noopener">JavaScript</a>.